Helen Wu

-Helen Wu (born 1956) is a martial artist living in Toronto, Ontario, Canada.
-The daughter of Wang Ju-Rong and Wu Chengde, Helen began her martial arts training at age three with her mother and her grandfather Wang Zi-Ping, the world-renowned Wushu Grandmaster.
+Helen Wu (born 1956) is a Chinese Muslim martial artist living in Toronto, Ontario, Canada.
+The daughter of Wang Jurong and Wu Chengde, she began her martial arts training at age three with her mother and her grandfather, Wang Ziping, the world-renowned Wushu Grandmaster.

 Education and research

-After she graduated from Shanghai University, Wu began teaching in the department of Sports Medicine.
+After graduating from Shanghai University, Wu began teaching in the Department of Sports Medicine.